-Hardware and software There are 16 computers in the Reference Desk area on the first floor and an additional computer on the second floor near the Seminar Room.
-Each computer is equipped with Internet access, USB ports for use with USB storage devices,* and the following software:
+There are 16 computers in the Reference Desk area on the first floor and an additional computer on the second floor at the top of the stairs.
+Each computer is equipped with the following software:

 See this note about why your USB flash drive may not work with our computers.

-There are two microfilm viewing stations available near the public terminals on the main floor.
-One station is a reader-printer, which allows coin-fed copies of microfilm and microfiche.
-The second station is a digital reader, attached to a PC, which allows digitization of microfilm, microfiche, and microcards, which can then be emailed, or saved to patron-provided flash-drive or disk.
-Here is a help guide for using the digital machine.
+There is a digital microfilm viewing station available near the public terminals on the main floor.
+It allows digitization of microfilm, microfiche, and microcards, which can then be emailed, or saved to patron-provided flash-drive or disk.
+Here are some short video tutorials about using the digital machine.

-Research carrels, located on the first and second floors of the Library, are assigned to graduate students in music or to music undergraduates who are writing theses.
-Preference will be given to doctoral students in music.
+Research carrels are located on the first and second floors of the Library.
+Preference is given to doctoral students.
 Apply at the Circulation Desk.
 Keys must be returned or renewed at the end of each academic semester and summer session.

 Our reading room on the first floor is equipped with large tables and lots of natural light.
 There are outlets near some, but not all, tables.

 There are additional tables on the first and second floor as well as group study rooms (see below).

 All rooms are available for two-hour periods for individual or group use, and seat up to four; all on the second floor.
 See the Circulation desk on the first floor for a key.

 Please note, these rooms are not practice rooms and may not be used as such.

 Audio: Rooms 3-5 have a turntable, cassette playback unit, compact disc player, loudspeakers.